 speaker

 Chief Operating Officer

 Thanks.
-Well, that's Iciacek here.
-Hi Vivian.
-It varies market by market, okay?
-Obviously, as you know, we have flavors of menthol, we have some other flavors, but still Icos, frankly speaking, in most of the places is very much attractiveness is coming from a tobacco flavors.
-I mean, at the end of the day, most of the segments which we are targeting at this stage and we are operating at scale, I mean, most of the segments are the flavor, tobacco flavor type of a segment, right?
-So Icos really has a very winning proposition there also has a great propositions in a menthol and other flavors.
-So that varies by the country and you can't really, I think if I give you the international share of the flavors, it will be just misleading.
-The average doesn't accept that.
-Yeah, but
+That's Jacek here.
+Hi, Vivian.
+It varies market by market.
+Obviously, as you know, we have flavors of menthol.
+We have some other flavors.
+But still, ICOS, frankly speaking, in most of the places, is very much attractiveness is coming from a tobacco flavor.
+I mean, at the end of the day, you know, most of the segments which we are targeting at this stage and we are operating at scale, I mean, most of the segments are the flavor, tobacco flavor type of a segment, right?
+So ICOS really has a very winning proposition.
+They also have great propositions in a mental and other flavors.
+So that varies by the country, and you can't really – I think if I give you the international share of the flavors, it would be just misleading.
+The average doesn't exist.

+speaker